The average press release gets ignored by 99% of journalists.

 Media relations strategy has changed a lot in the last decade.

-For one, the scope of “media” is a lot broader than it used to be.
-You don’t just have press outlets and TV stations under this term.
+For one, the scope of “media” is much broader than it used to be.
+Under this term, you don’t just think of Press outlets and TV stations.
 You also have freelance journalists, bloggers, influencers, and anyone or anything with an audience.

 You can even say that “media relations” today means “influencer relations”.

-This new landscape also means that anyone can manage their own media relations strategy.
-You don’t have to go through gatekeepers and PR agencies anymore; you can connect with influencers directly.
+This new landscape also means anyone can manage their media relations strategy.
+You no longer have to go through gatekeepers and PR agencies; you can connect with influencers directly.

 How?